Welcome! I’m an ecologist working with the Department of Planning and Environment, NSW Government.

-I am interested in identifying the role of pollinators in mediating plant community coexistence in natural and agro-ecosystems.
-Additionally, I wish to build on these findings by investigating the impacts of land-use and climate change on pollination dynamics and the subsequent impacts that these may cause to ecosystem function.
-I have spent the past six years both conducting my own research and coordinating others in field and lab biology.
-In the past, my research involved assessing the abundance and composition of pollinators and their resource collection patterns in remnant wildflower communities of conservation concern and adjacent co-flowering canola fields.
-I have also conducted research into how the presence or absence of pollinating insects influence higher-order interactions in annual wildflower communities, as well as using DNA metabarcoding techniques to advance our understanding of the complex networks of pollination interactions occurring across large-scale agricultural landscapes.
-My current research is centred on exploring how positive interactions improve predictions of plant community diversity.
+I have spent the past 10 years conducting my own research and coordinating others in field and lab biology in both academic and government settings, domestically and internationally.
+In the past, my research was centred on exploring how positive interactions improve predictions of community diversity.
+This involved identifying the role of pollinators in mediating plant community coexistence in natural and agro-ecosystems, and investigating the impacts of land-use and climate change on pollination dynamics and the subsequent impacts that these may cause to ecosystem function.
+I have also conducted research into how the presence or absence of pollinating insects influence higher-order interactions in annual wildflower communities, using DNA metabarcoding techniques to advance our understanding of the complex networks of pollination interactions occurring across large-scale agricultural landscapes, as well as exploring the plasticity of functional traits associated with drought resistance in plants.